 Simon has been studying composition at Gotland School of Music Composition and at the Academy of Music and Drama at the University of Gothenburg.
 His works has been performed by ensembles such as Faint Noise, Karlsson-Holmertz and Mimitabu.
 He is also a co-founder of the instrumental rock group Sickoakes.

-Jonas piece Eros Agoni, specially written for Ensemble Dasein, will be premiered the 6/10-18 at Pygmeeteatern (Sthlm) in a program of new music by Nordic composer
+Simon piece Eros Agoni, specially written for Ensemble Dasein,was premiered the 6/10-18 at Pygmeeteatern (Sthlm) in a program of new music by Nordic composer

 Teemu Heinonen (b.
 1999) is a Finnish composer from Hattula, near